Distribution Dependent SDEs for Navier-Stokes Type Equations

 \end{enumerate} \end{thm}

 In the next two sections, we prove assertions (1) and (2)-(3) of Theorem \ref{T1} respectively, where in Section 2 the well-posedness is proved for a more general equation than \eqref{S1}.
-Finally, Theorems \ref{C2} and \eqref{TN} are proved in Section 4 and Section 5 respectively.
+Finally, in Section 4 we apply Theorem \ref{T1} to the equation \eqref{E1}.